AstrobioMike/bit/workflows/sra-download-wf/README.md

 # [bit](https://github.com/AstrobioMike/bit) sra-download workflow
 This is a [snakemake](https://snakemake.github.io/) workflow for downloading reads from [NCBI's SRA](https://www.ncbi.nlm.nih.gov/sra) in fastq format.
+For all workflows available with _bit_, see [here](https://github.com/AstrobioMike/bit?tab=readme-ov-file#workflows).

 ---